kubernetes-sigs/external-dns/docs/tutorials/pdns.md

 $ kubectl get endpoints echo
 ```

-Make sure everything looks correct, i.e the service is defined and recieves a
+Make sure everything looks correct, i.e the service is defined and receives a
 public IP, and that the endpoint also has a pod IP.

 Once that's done, wait about 30s-1m (interval for external-dns to kick in), then do: